eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 Physical

-• Perform range-of-motion (ROM) testing of the shoulder and elbow.
+• Perform range-of-motion (ROM) testing of the shoulder and elbow

-• Perform complete strength testing of upper limb muscles, especially the biceps.
+• Perform complete strength testing of upper limb muscles, especially the biceps

-• The Ludington test (or position), in which the hands are clasped behind the head and the biceps muscles are flexed, often is used for this purpose.
+• Inspect the shoulder and arm contour and compare with the contralateral side; pay special attention to the region of the bicipital groove, which may show indentation or hollowing when the tendon is absent following a rupture; the Ludington test (or position), in which the hands are clasped behind the head and the biceps muscles are flexed, is often used for this purpose

 Causes